Amitie10g/docker-transmission/README.md

 # Work in progress!!!

 This branch is intended to add support for mounting [Google Cloud Storage](https://cloud.google.com/storage) buckets via [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), using parts of the Dockerfile provided by [Ernest's docker-gcsfuse](https://github.com/chiaen/docker-gcsfuse).
+This is **NOT** for Google Drive.

 I've uploaded the image to [Docker Hub](https://cloud.docker.com/u/amitie10g/repository/docker/amitie10g/docker-transmission).
 Tags available are:
 * ``latest`` with the same packages defined in the original Dockerfile, plus ``fuse``.